 What Explore Teaching alumni say

-For Psychology graduate Nazerine Noorani, it was the Educational Psychology course module which first sparked her interest in a career in education, and led her to the University of Westminster Associates (UWAS) scheme.
+For Psychology graduate Nazerine Noorani, it was the Educational Psychology course module which first sparked her interest in a career in education, and led her to Explore Teaching.

 “My time at Westminster Academy was absolutely fantastic.
 It wasn’t just about in-class activities or shadowing teachers; I also helped outside the classroom, in assemblies, working alongside children doing fairs for the school, and experienced a more realistic and proactive approach to the wider education role.